Can You Terminate an Employee for Excessive Absenteeism?

 Tackling Excessive Absenteeism and Boosting Employee Attendance

-- Introduce a robust employee attendance policy both you and your employees can refer to
+- Introduce a robust employee attendance policy both you and your employees can refer to when you first become concerned with their sick day usage

 - Create the right workplace culture that makes it easier for concerned, bullied, harassed, or unhappy employees to open up with their employers